ghc-proposals/ghc-proposals/proposals/0000-linear-types.rst

     swap :: (a,b) ->. (b,a)
     swap (a,b) = (b,a)   -- this is inferred as a case_1

   But what of explicit ``case`` and ``let`` in the surface language?
-We can annotate them with a multiplicity, but it is generally clear from the context which multiplicity is meant.
+  We can syntactically annotate them with a multiplicity, but it is generally clear from the context which multiplicity is meant.
 So the multiplicity annotation really ought to be inferred.

-The general idea is: if their is any linear variable in the scrutinee, then the case must be linear, and if there are only unrestricted variables, it can be unrestricted.
-Is it sound to always pick the highest possible value ?
-  What if there are multiplicities with variable multiplicity ?
+The fact that unification isn't decidable is not an obstacle.
+At an extreme end of the inference spectrum, we could gather all the constraints arising from the linearity checking (which take the form of equality and inequality constraints between multiplicity expressions), and only discharge them when they are ground.
+This would, of course, give absolutely horrendous types, and we would like to avoid this.

+The difficulty in designing the inference algorithm resides in finding a good middle ground, where most common constraints are correctly simplified or discharged.
+And where it is reasonably straightforward to specify why a constraint hasn't been discharged.

+This is work in progress.

 Patterns
 --------